alvarezloaiciga/webchat/README.md

     - example: `'default'`
   - #### customLaunchButtons
     - type: Array<string>
     - description: List of [selectors](https://developer.mozilla.org/en-US/docs/Learn/CSS/Introduction_to_CSS/Simple_selectors) pointing at elements that exist on page load that should act as a launcher for chat.
-If the `customLaunchButtons` array is populated, the default launcher button is removed, unless `showDefaultLauncBbutton` is explicitly set to `true`..
+If the `customLaunchButtons` array is populated, the default launcher button is removed, unless `showDefaultLauncButton` is explicitly set to `true`..
 Note that it is important that the selectors be unique as the first occurrence of the selector will be used as the launcher.
     - default: `[]`
     - example: `['.customButtonClass1', '#customButtonId2']`
     - The following css classes will be appending to the custom launch buttons in the following cases.